 Defining Security Requirements Upfront

-Part of your cloud security posture management is to set clear, measurable security objectives.
+Part of your new cloud environment and security posture management is to set measurable security objectives.
 And you must do it before any workloads are moved.

 This includes defining:

-Don't wait until you're halfway through the migration process to discover your cloud provider has an IAM model that doesn't support your compliance needs.
+Don’t wait until you’re halfway through the migration process from your servers to discover the worst.
+Oops.
+Your cloud provider has an IAM model that doesn’t support your compliance needs.

 Choosing a Secure Cloud Architecture